On Polynomial-Time Decidability of k-Negations Fragments of First-Order Theories: Instantiation of the framework to weak linear integer arithmetic

 \section{Instantiation of the framework to weak linear integer arithmetic}

-In this section, we use the framework we have just introduced to show that the $k$ negations satisfiability problem for weak Presburger arithmetic (weak PA), i.e.~the FO theory of the structure $\mathcal{Z} = (\ZZ,0,1,+,=)$, is decidable in PTIME.
+In this section, we apply our framework to show that the $k$ negations satisfiability problem for weak Presburger arithmetic (weak PA), i.e.~the FO theory of the structure $\mathcal{Z} = (\ZZ,0,1,+,=)$, is in PTIME.
+Our presentation follows quite closely of~\Cref{sec:affine_subspaces}, although the details are now more intricate, particularly those involving universal projection.